mento-protocol/docs/dive-deeper/the-reserve.md

 ## Governance and risk

 Reserve composition, which assets are accepted as collateral, and the parameters for the Reserve liquidity strategy are set by **governance** (MENTO token holders).
-Over-collateralization and risk management apply to the Reserve's backing of USDm and EURm; the goal is to keep those stables robustly backed while allowing efficient rebalancing.
+Over-collateralization and risk management apply to the Reserve's backing of USDm and EURm; the goal is to keep those stables robustly backed while allowing efficient rebalancing and earning protocol revenue via yield income.

 ---